 When we think of fantasy worlds, such as Middle Earth or Eberron, we picture them as vast, sprawling realms with much to discover.
 After all, there are many fantastical races, and the world they live in must fit them all.
 Right?
 Well, Small World is what would happen if all these fantasy races started jostling for more elbow room.

-If you’re a fantasy fan like myself but are new to gaming, try Small World; it’s one of the easiest board games to learn and, with a little roleplay, is guaranteed to satisfy your fantasy craving!
+If you’re a fantasy fan like myself but are new to board games, try Small World; it’s one of the easiest board games to learn and, with a little roleplay, is guaranteed to satisfy your fantasy craving!

 Castles of Burgundy